 Can we all just wake up and realize that our spousal partners are adults?!

-So… Suck it up, buttercup!
 If you parent a child, step up and play ball!
 You are no longer what matters most.
 Women literally transform themselves as mothers.
 Why do their partners make a fuss?
 Why don’t their partners embrace the transformation since they helped create the child?
 EGO and parenthood are not congruent.
-Mothers have long known this, at least the nurturing ones who settle freely into their roles.
+Mothers have long known this, at least the nurturing ones who settle freely into the parental role of responsibility to a child who had no earthly say in the matter.

 The task for a woman to meet her own needs can be very difficult in motherhood due to the challenges of balance, yet patriarchal society can’t seem to embrace one absolute: